acc0untz0138/gridthing/README.md

 # TrackerHub Artist Grid

-Artist Grid Site for every rapper's unreleased tracker (forked from https://gridguy101.github.io/gridthing)
+Website containing every artist's unreleased music in their respective trackers, in the form of a grid. (forked from https://gridguy101.github.io/gridthing)

 https://artistgrid.netlify.app/